-This format represents a change from previous business plans and is now in it's second version.
+This format represents a change from previous business plans and this is now the third version.
 We believe this change has been effective, and we will continue to monitor the effectiveness of this format in consultation with staff, Committee Members and other stakeholders.